ocsf/ocsf-schema/CONTRIBUTING.md

 7. `name` → Add a **unique** name of the object. `name` must match the filename of the actual `.json` file.
 8.  `attributes` → Add the attributes that you want to define in the object,
     1. `requirement` →  For each attribute ensure you add a requirement value.
 Valid values are `optional`, `required`, `recommended`
+    2. `$include` → If you are including attributes from other places, specify the list of files (relative to the root of the repository) that should contribute their attributes to this object.

 **Note:** If you want to create an object which would act only as a base for other objects, you must prefix the object `name` and the actual `json` filename with an `_`.
 The resultant object will not be visible in the [OCSF Server.](https://schema.ocsf.io/1.0.0-rc.2/objects) For example, take a look at the [entity](https://github.com/ocsf/ocsf-schema/blob/main/objects/_entity.json) object.